Download a copy of the Schedule Here

 Soft cheese, pates and any other pre-cooked meats.

-38. 5 Melting moments (recipe given on back page)
+38. Pound Cake (Recipe given on back page)

 DIVISION VI - PRESERVES